aibaba-ai/aibaba-ai/libs/partners/pinecone/README.md

 # langchain-pinecone

-This package contains the AI Agents Force integration with Pinecone.
+This package contains the Aibaba AI integration with Pinecone.

 ## Installation